JulianOzelRose/TRR-SaveMaster/README.md

 | Tomb Raider III                    | 0x1A2004 |

 Because each savegame has a constant size of `0x6800` bytes, that value can be used as an iterator when cycling through savegames.
-When a savegame slot is occupied, the value at offset `0x004` is set to 1.
-When a savegame slot is empty, the value is 0.
+When a savegame slot is occupied, the first int on the slot is set to `1`.
+When a savegame slot is empty, the value is `0`.
 See the code below.

 ```
 for (int i = 0; i < Globals.MAX_SAVEGAMES; i++)